simeonbott/Basic-2-Dimensional-Gradient-Descent/README.md

 # Basic-2-Dimensional-Gradient-Descent-Python
 #The code in this repository is a basic 2d model of gradient descent with a fixed learning rate.
+The diagram produced by the code places a dot on each starting point and draws a line to show the direction of movement from that point during the algorithm.

 Relevant links: